 2021-2022 School Year

 Atlas is a new tuition-free public charter school opening in the fall of 2021 for curious, creative, and compassionate kids.
 We instill a love of learning while empowering our kids to build a healthy future for themselves, our community, and the world.
 Atlas is growing smart!
-We will initially serve only kindergarten and first grade students, and will add a grade each year until we are a K-5 elementary school.
+We will initially serve only kindergarten and first grade students and add a grade each year until we are a K-5 elementary school.

 What is a charter school?